 Design Canvas: In the top right of an operation, hover over the actions menu icon to open the actions menu.
 From the menu, select Settings to open the operation settings.

 Once the operation settings screen is open, select the Actions tab.
-To create a new email notification, click the link to Create New Email to open the email notification configuration screen:
+Select the Condition and for the Action select "Send Email Notification."
+To create a new email notification, click the link to Create New Email Notification to open the email notification configuration screen:

-To edit an existing email notification, make sure you have Send Email selected in the second dropdown.
-Then in the third dropdown, hover over the existing notification and click the edit icon to open the email notification configuration screen.
+To edit an existing email notification, make sure you have Send Email Notification selected as the Action.
+Then in the Email Notification dropdown, hover over the existing notification and click the edit icon to open the email notification configuration screen.